EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-primary-index.md

   ```

 [[info | Secondary indexes information]]
-| Other, secondary, indexes if they will be defined can have duplicates.
-You can have up to 16 additional indexes and the corresponding data member types can be uint64_t, uint128_t, uint256_t, double or long double.
+| Secondary indexes may be defined which are not unique.
+There can be up to 16 secondary indexes.
+Secondary indices support the following types:
+* uint64_t
+* uint128_t
+* uint256_t
+* double
+* long double

 ### 4. Define A Multi-Index Type Alias

-For ease of use, define a type alias `test_table_t` based on the `eosio::multi_index` template type, parametarized with a random name `"testtaba"` and the `test_table` data structure defined above.
+For ease of use, define a type alias `test_table_t` based on the `eosio::multi_index` template type, parametarized with a random name `"testtaba"` and the `test_table` data structure.
+The names must adhere to `EOSIO` account name restrictions.

   ```diff
     // the data structure which defines each row of the table